suasuasuasuasua/Paralander/_posts/2024-02-12-first_post.md

 ---
 layout: post
 title: First dev post of paralander
-subtitle: fly through the mountains!
+subtitle: Fly through the mountains!
 tags: [dev]
 author: James Vongphasouk
 ---

 This is the first post of the blog.
-Welcome to the JUNGLE
+Welcome to the JUNGLE.

-test image

 ![coverart]({{ 'images/cover_art.png' | relative_url }})